Egeeio/egee-io/src/rust.md

 You can also join from the Rust console by running: `client.connect rust.egee.io:28015`.

-The admins of the Rust server are:
+The admin(s) of the Rust server are:
 * penguinluff
-* Gordo